ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 ![](../images/gRPC-TLS-Originate.png)

-$productName$ can originate TLS with your gRPC service so the entire RPC channel is encrypted.
+Emissary-ingress can originate TLS with your gRPC service so the entire RPC channel is encrypted.
 To configure this, first get some TLS certificates and configure the server to open a secure channel with them.
 Using self-signed certs this can be done with OpenSSL and adding a couple of lines to the server code.

 ```diff
 def serve():